cansuyalcinn/lung-ct-registration/README.md

 The pipeline inluded:
 - Preprocessing step (changing the orientation of the images and convertion to NIFTI format),
-- Segmentation step (using automated U-net segmentation tool for the lung CT images reference: [lungmask](https://github.com/JoHof/lungmask),
+- Segmentation step (using automated U-net segmentation tool for the lung CT images.
+Reference: [lungmask](https://github.com/JoHof/lungmask),
 - Registration (Affine (rigid), B-spline (non-rigid), compositon (Affine → B-spline))